kimoppalfens/kimoppalfens.github.io/_posts/2017-06-10-The holy grail of ConfigMgr diver management, or whatever you want to call it copy.md

 On the surface, the step seems to lack the ability to do driver packages, and it doesn't appear to be Dynamic in any shape or form.
 But, that's why this section's title is the Unseen potential of the step.
 This particular step actually has an **OVERRIDABLE** tasksequence variable called OSDDownloadDownloadPackages.
 This particular variable takes Package Id's as values, and then goes ahead and download those.

-So we can dynamically set that variable based on the hardware model and download the relevant driver package to a fixed path locally on the deployed machine.
-Piece 1 of the puzzle is handled by a script that reads the relevant package id from an exported listed of available driver packages.
+So we can dynamically set that variable based on the hardware model and download the relevant package to a fixed path locally on the deployed machine.
+Piece 1 of the puzzle is handled by a script that reads the relevant package id from an exported listed of available packages.

 ```posh
 <#